murilofarias10/plataforma_gestao/README.md

 This project is configured for deployment on Hugging Face Spaces using Docker.
 The Dockerfile builds the frontend and serves it along with the backend API.

+### Persistent Storage on Hugging Face Spaces

+By default, files and data stored in a Docker container on Hugging Face Spaces are ephemeral and will be lost when the Space restarts.
+To persist your projects and uploaded files:

+1. **Enable Persistent Storage:**
+   - In your Space settings, go to "Persistent Storage".
+   - Select a tier (e.g., "Small" or "Medium").
+This will mount a persistent volume at `/data`.

+2. **Configure the Storage Path:**
+   - In "Variables and secrets", add a new **Environment Variable** (not a secret):
+     - `STORAGE_PATH` = `/data`

+The application will then save `data.json` and all files in `/data/uploads`, ensuring they persist across restarts.

 ### Environment Variables

 The application uses Supabase for authentication.
 To configure Supabase credentials for your deployment: